nxthinh2010/01_BEAtoUni/01_ESP32/ESP32_Web_Server_SH1106/readme.txt

 }
 ```

-### Conclusion
+## Conclusion

-This project demonstrates the ESP32's ability to integrate IoT and automotive applications, providing a solution for remote monitoring and control with real-time weather updates and CAN bus data displayed on an OLED screen.
+This project showcases the ESP32's capability to integrate IoT and automotive applications, providing a robust solution for remote monitoring and control with real-time weather updates and CAN bus data displayed on an OLED screen.